hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven.md

 | `txtexportfile` | The TXT file to export all tables and column details | `export-columns-txt` |
 | `xlsxexportfile` | The XLSX file to export all tables and column details | `export-columns-xlsx` |

-The first parameter `<localproperties>` is an optional parameter that can be used to extract all the parameters from the `pom.xml` file into a separate file of our choosing.
-This can be handy if we want to avoid placing database credentials in the main `pom.xml` file.
+The first parameter `<localproperties>` is an optional parameter that can be used to extract some or all the parameters from the `pom.xml` file into a separate file of our choosing.
+This can be handy, for example, if we want to avoid placing database credentials in the main `pom.xml` file.
 If omitted, parameters can be set up in the `pom.xml`.

 Parameters in the external local file defined in the `<localproperties>` tag can coexist with parameters directly included in the `pom.xml` file.
 In case